feathersjs/docs/SECURITY.md

 - Password storage inside `feathers-authentication` uses [bcrypt](https://github.com/dcodeIO/bcrypt.js).
 We don't store the salts separately since they are included in the bcrypt hashes.
 - [JWT](https://jwt.io/) is used instead of cookies to avoid CSRF attacks.
 We use the `HS512` algorithm by default (HMAC using SHA-512 hash algorithm).
 - We run [nsp](https://github.com/nodesecurity/nsp) as part of our CI.
-This notifies us if we are susceptible to any vulernabilites that have been reported to the [Node Security Project](https://nodesecurity.io/).
+This notifies us if we are susceptible to any vulnerabilites that have been reported to the [Node Security Project](https://nodesecurity.io/).

 ## XSS Attacks